worpet-bildet/portal/notes.md

-TO SETUP PORTAL
+# TO SETUP PORTAL 1st time
 |merge %portal our %base
 |mount %portal
+|install our %portal

+# setup continued. do these after pulling from remote or nuking
 - erase the portal folder and replace it with the one from github
-|commit %portal
-|install our %portal
+|commit %portal # move files from earth (unix) to mars (urbit filesystem)

-TO NUKE
+# TO NUKE
 |nuke %portal, =desk &
 |rein %portal [& %portal-manager]

-TO SEED DATA ON THE LIVE NETWORK USE THE FOLLOWING COMMANDS =data -build-file /=portal=/sur/portal/data/hoon
+# TO SEED DATA ON THE LIVE NETWORK USE THE FOLLOWING COMMANDS
+=data -build-file /=portal=/sur/portal/data/hoon
 =lib -build-file /=portal=/lib/portal/hoon

+;; end item - item with data living on portal
+;; non item - item with data living elsewhere (some apps, groups). non-editable ;; edit - can work on every end item or list
+;; canonical list types (init in portal.hoon) -
+;; %list %enditem %other
+;; %list %nonitem %group
+;; %list %nonitem %ship
+;; %list %app
+;; all items have general + bespoke data
+;; general - title, link, desc, tags, props, pics, image, color ;; bespoke - depends on type - keys
+;; cord - name of an app/group, or a date
+;; path (uuid) - /zod/list/enditem/other/[date or cord]

+# add enditem to default list

 :portal-manager &portal-action :-  %add  :^  our  [%enditem %other ~]
 :*